Choose your language:

 Leveraging our network of IT professionals and utilizing a robust qualification process to drive our sourcing strategy, including face-to-face interviews, reference checks and knowledge measurement tests, TEKsystems would screen and recruit qualified candidates to enter the Next-Generation Workforce training program.

 Because of the depth and breadth of our services, we would provide a level of flexibility in bringing in the right skill sets when required without over-expending resources.
 As part of a risk mitigation plan to ensure that candidates who were offered contracts after the program could not walk away with the free training, a reimbursement contract would be required upfront to pay back training costs if they didn’t accept a contract job offer or left on their own will prior to six months.

-Leveraging our senior developer assessment used to recruit senior level developers, our Applications Development Services team would re-create a customized test and evaluation to assess what the participants learned, identify strengths and weaknesses, measure the effectiveness of the training, and determine their aptitude to effectively apply these skills once in the developer role.
+Leveraging our senior developer assessment used to recruit senior-level developers, our Application Development Services team would recreate a customized test and evaluation to assess what the participants learned, identify strengths and weaknesses, measure the effectiveness of the training, and determine their aptitude to effectively apply these skills once in the developer role.
 Participants would also be observed to evaluate their abilities beyond technology capabilities, such as showing leadership traits or characteristics that would be a good cultural fit for the client.

 TEKsystems successfully developed and implemented the Next-Generation Workforce program for our client, maintaining their requested timeline and exceeding goals.
 We recruited and enrolled 12 strong, local candidates into the program who underwent a rigorous, hands-on, coding-focused curriculum.